How to Write an Investment Proposal: Step-by-Step Guide with Templates and Examples

 Everything starts with a name, and your proposal needs one as well.
 Ideally, it should be a few words that describe the value of the future product or service and the direction you are taking it, such as the market segment.

 Catchy doesn’t necessarily mean enthralling.
-A title like our example gets straight to the point — in this case, you want to build a platform people can use to rent a campervan.
+A title like our example gets straight to the point — in this case, you want to build an investment platform people can use to plan their future income.